Table of Contents:

 - Dehydration due to fluid losses from persistent vomiting, anorexia, and/or diarrhea

-- Diarrhea can occur when a generalized gastrointestinal problem exists
+- Diarrhea caused by a gastrointestinal problem

 - In humans, some odors can invoke nauseous sensations.
 The smell of some foods can invoke immediate drooling and nausea in some cats.
 However, this appears to be less common in animals.